LifeWise Academy: Among parents

-The Vermilion Daily reported that "Parents have noted the positive influence of the program, emphasizing its role in helping children develop a strong moral foundation and enhancing values taught at home."

 In 2024, an organizer for the Secular Education Association (formerly known as Parents Against LifeWise) was sued by LifeWise Academy for copyright violations after publishing LifeWise's training materials and Bible study curriculum online without permission.
 The lawsuit was settled, with terms requiring the organizer to destroy all copies of the LifeWise curriculum in his possession, while LifeWise was required to provide access to its full curriculum for 48 hours at a time upon request.

-In March 2024, another an Ohio parent launched a website called "Respect Public Schools" with a map of school districts with LifeWise Academy operations.
+In March 2024, another Ohio parent launched a website called "Respect Public Schools" with a map of school districts with LifeWise Academy operations.

 Program oversight

 In July 2024, LifeWise fired a program director in Firelands, Ohio upon discovering that the employee, a former teacher, had her teaching license revoked following allegations of sexting with students.
 LifeWise stated the worker had previously failed to disclose the information.

+LifeWise has faced controversy for allegedly attempting to cover up child rape by its employees and for successfully opposing a requirement that LifeWise employees be subject to background checks before being allowed control over children.